bcgov/data-publication/pages/metadata_providers_guide.md

 **Note: If the file is less than 150MB limit we recommend uploading the file to the Catalogue vs. storing the data elsewhere.**

-*   Complete the resource metadata.
-Mandatory fields are marked with an *.
 *   Additional resources can be added by clicking **Add** and repeating the process above.

 #### BC Geographic Warehouse datasets (spatial or none)